 A. The Communication department does not offer a minor in Communication.

 Q. What do peer advisors do?

-A. Learn more about who they are and how they can help you here.
+A. Peer advisors are departmental leaders trained in advising, helping skills, and the requirements and opportunities available in the department and across campus.
+Learn more about who they are and how they can help you here.

 Q. How can I become a peer advisor?